Invoice approval workflow for accounts payable teams: a complete guide

 Parallel multi-approver pattern

-Within one ApprovalRuleset, multiple sub-rules can match the same document and each creates its own ApprovalRequest.
+A single document can match several approval rules, and each matched rule creates its own approval request for one approver.
 The classic use is a department head and a cost-center owner signing off independently.
-The document is considered fully approved when all parallel requests close.
+The document is fully approved only when every request is approved, and a single rejection rejects it.

 07 / 08